pixeljetstream/r3e-trace-analysis/README.md

 TODO:

+* ".csv" file export of selected properties or their gradient
 * OpenGL-based visualization of track and graphs for plotting data
 * Flexible expression editor what to visualize (raw values, gradients...)